Netflix Christmas Movie Implies Jesus Was Gay, Draws Ire Of Viewers Who Sign Petition Saying It’s Offensive

-A Netflix Christmas movie that implies that Jesus was gay has caused about a million irate viewers to demand that the streaming service pull the film, The New York Daily News reports.
+A Netflix Christmas movie that implies that Jesus was gay has caused about a million irate viewers to demand that the streaming service pull the film, the New York Daily News reports.

-The First Temptation Of Christ, in Portuguese but available (with English subtitles) in the U.S., comes from Brazilian comedy group Porta dos Fundos (“backdoor” in English), and is intended to be a tongue-in-cheek spoof of some aspect of Jesus’ life.
+The First Temptation Of Christ, in Portuguese but available with English subtitles in the U.S., comes from Brazilian comedy group Porta dos Fundos, which translates to “backdoor” in English.
+The movie is intended to be a tongue-in-cheek spoof of some aspect of Jesus’ life.
 Even the title is itself a spoof, as it references The Last Temptation Of Christ, the controversial 1998 Martin Scorsese movie that depicts Jesus as imagining himself in sexual activities.

 The comedy spoof depicts an adult Jesus, joined by his new friend, Orlando, going to Mary and Joseph’s house for a surprise 30th birthday party.
 From there, things descend into a combination of silliness and debauchery, according to LGBTQ Nation.
 For example, Orlando, who refers to Jesus as “Jee,” plays a parody of “Jingle Bells” on an electronic keyboard.
 Mary smokes marijuana.
 God, who brags that he “wiped out the dinosaurs with a fart,” seductively enters the scene and reveals that he, not Joseph, is actually Jesus’ father, forcing Jesus to decide whether or not to live happily ever after with Orlando, or fulfill his duty and die for the sins of the world.